CASA: Cross-Attention over Self-Attention for Efficient Vision-Language Fusion: Experiments

-\myparagraph{Training compute.} As mentioned in \hyperref[sec:efficient-training]{Section \ref{sec:efficient-training}}, we use multimodal sequence packing during training, interleaving text-image sequences capped to 2048 text and 20,480 image tokens per GPU.
-We process images at native resolution up to $R_\text{max}\myeq 896^2$ pixels (1024 tokens per image) and downscale larger images to the maximum resolution while maintaining their aspect ratio; for token-insertion experiments, we use $R_\text{max}\myeq 672^2$ and cap sequences at 1024 text tokens and 10,240 image tokens due to the additional computational and memory costs.

-For videos, we use $R_\text{max}\myeq 448^2$ and extract 2 frames per second, with a maximum clip duration of 3 minutes, resulting in up to 46,080 image tokens.
-We freeze the image encoder and do not employ sequence packing as samples are already long enough to fill the GPU memory.

-We train for 100k steps for Helium1, 60k for adapting Qwen2.5-VL on images, and a further 15k for videos.
+\myparagraph{Training Compute.} As detailed in \hcref{sec:efficient-impl}, we use multimodal sequence packing with block-wise attention during image training, limiting the length of the resulting interleaved text-image sequences to 2048 text tokens and 20,480 image tokens per GPU.
+We train our models on 64 H100 GPUs with a batch size of 64 and 2 gradient accumulation steps.
+For token-insertion experiments, we halve the sequence lengths and double the batch size to fit the increased memory cost while processing the same number of tokens as CA models.
+We process images at native resolution up to $952^2$ pixels (1156 tokens per image) and downscale larger images, keeping their aspect ratio, to this target resolution.
+For videos, we use $R_\text{max}\myeq 504^2$ and extract 2 frames per second, with a maximum clip duration of 3 minutes, resulting in up to 46,080 image tokens per sequence.
+In terms of training horizon, we train for 40k training steps for Helium1 experiments, 25k for Qwen2.5-VL adaptation on images, and a further 15k for videos.